MakieOrg/Makie.jl/docs/documentation/figure.md

 scatter(rand(100, 2), figure = (resolution = (600, 400),))
 ```

-## Placing layoutables into a `Figure`
+## Placing blocks into a `Figure`

-All layoutables take their parent figure as the first argument, then you can place them in the figure layout via indexing syntax.
+All blocks take their parent figure as the first argument, then you can place them in the figure layout via indexing syntax.

 ```julia
 f = Figure()